MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 **Lakehouse:**

 When creating shortcuts in a Lakehouse artifact, it’s important to understand the artifact folder structure.
-Lakehouses are comprised of two top level folders.
+Lakehouses are composed of two top level folders.
 The “Tables” folder and the “Files” folder.
 The “Tables” folder represents the managed portion of the Lakehouse while the “Files” folder is the unmanaged portion of the Lakehouse.
 In the “Tables” folder, you can only create shortcuts at the top level.
 If the source of the shortcut contains data in the Delta\Parquet format, the Lakehouse will automatically synchronize the metadata and recognize the folder as a Table.
 In the “Files” folder, there are no restrictions on where you can create shortcuts.
 They can be created at any level of the folder hierarchy.
-Table discovery does not happen in the “Files” folder.
+Table discovery doesn't happen in the “Files” folder.

 :::image type="content" source="media\onelake-shortcuts\lake-view-table-view.png" alt-text="Diagram showing the Lake view and the Table view side by side." lightbox="media\onelake-shortcuts\lake-view-table-view.png":::